-Documentation: Valkey releases and versioning
+Documentation: Releases and versioning

 Valkey is usually among the most critical pieces of a software stack.
 For this reason, Valkey's release cycle prioritizes highly stable releases at the cost of slower release cycles.